Drew University: Campus

 Drew University is in Madison, New Jersey, a borough about 25 mi west of New York City.
 Known as "the Rose City" because of its rose-cultivating industry in the 19th century, Madison is an affluent commuter town in Morris County.
 It is connected to the state's northern section and Midtown Manhattan by NJ Transit's Morris & Essex Lines.
 The university hosts the Shakespeare Theatre of New Jersey, an independent professional theatre company.

 The university sits on the former estate of William Gibbons, who owned the New York–New Jersey steamboat business that became famous from the Gibbons v.
 Ogden case, (Note: William was the son and heir of Thomas Gibbons, appellant in Gibbons v.
 Ogden, 22 U.S. (9 Wheat) 1, 16 L.Ed.
 23 (1824).) and who pieced together a 95 acres estate in Madison in 1832.
 He named his holdings "The Forest", from which Drew got its nickname the "University in the Forest".

 The following year, Gibbons commissioned the design and construction of a Greek Revival antebellum-style residence that was completed in 1836.

 In 1867, financier and railroad tycoon Daniel Drew purchased Gibbons's estate from his descendants for $140,000.
 A devout Methodist, Drew donated the estate to the church to establish a Methodist theological seminary.
 The estate's mansion was renamed Mead Hall in honor of Drew's wife, Roxanna Mead.

-Drew's academic buildings feature a mix of Greek Revival, Collegiate Gothic, and neoclassical architecture on a 186 acre wooded campus in the middle of a bustling suburban town.
-The campus features the Drew Forest Preserve, an 80 acre expanse restored by the planting of 1,100 native trees and shrubs by the university community and volunteer assistance from pharmaceutical manufacturer Pfizer, a large and local employer, the U.S. Fish and Wildlife Service, and the New Jersey Audubon Society.
-The campus also features the Florence and Robert Zuck Arboretum, named for two botany faculty members, containing a mixture of native and non-native trees, plants, and two small glacial ponds supporting populations of turtles, goldfish, catfish, and muskrats, and birds, including migratory fowl such as Canada geese, ducks, and herons.
+Drew's academic buildings feature a mix of Greek Revival, Collegiate Gothic, and neoclassical architecture on a wooded campus in the middle of a bustling suburban town.

-The preserve and arboretum both provide a natural laboratory for instruction in biology and life sciences and for research, and are also open to the public by appointment.
-According to the New Jersey chapter of the Audubon Society, the arboretum and forest preserve is "important for groundwater recharge and runoff reduction within the Passaic River watershed and the Buried Valley Aquifer System".